|

 the only officers' organisation to extend support to workmen unions on

-relativity linkage to basic pay and has steadfastly asked for extension
+relativity linkage to basic pay and has steadfastly asked for extension of

-interfere with the Government and IBA as it would be a very negative
+Government and IBA as it would be a very negative precedent of an alien

-precedent of an alien trend.
-It has also counselled and cautioned
+trend.
+It has also counselled and cautioned Officer unions to await

-Officer unions to await workmen settlement before making any negative
+workmen settlement before making any negative attempt to delay or deny

-attempt to delay or deny their settlement.
-Committee or no committee
+their settlement.
+Committee or no committee AIBOA called for negotiated

-AIBOA called for negotiated settlement of workmen disputes and called
+settlement of workmen disputes and called upon IBA to extend cascading

-upon IBA to extend cascading effect to workmen on higher basic pay
+effect to workmen on higher basic pay refusing to bring IBA's argument

-allowance in place of basic pay rise.
-The coming period will once again
+that workmen settled conveyance allowance in place of basic pay rise.
+The

-put AIBOA on acid-test on its credentials to protect officers' interests
+coming period will once again put AIBOA on acid-test on its credentials to

-as during award struggle it faced the situation of workmen's agitation
+protect officers' interests as during award struggle it faced the

-citing officers' settlement and yet took a pragmatic and fair stand
+situation of workmen's agitation citing officers' settlement and yet took

-unlike other unions which took a technical stand of "No
+a pragmatic and fair stand unlike other unions which took a technical

-Basic pay.
+the distorition in Basic pay.

 BANKING REFORMS - THE NEW